gcr-solutions/quantum-computing-for-life-science-workshop/docs/_index.en.md

 # Quantum Computing For Life Science Solution

-Qauntum Computing For Life Science Solution is a cloud-native recommendation solution for different scenarios.
-This solution is suitable for customers with needs for building the recommender systems in different scenarios, like news, movies, TV, travelings, education and so on.
-This solution is designed with both flexibility and integrity.
-No matter you just start to build a recommender system or on the way , you can use this solution to speed up the process, save time and cost from the complete-system perspective.
-It is an open-source project in GitHub, anyone can contribute to features or adding more related solutions.
+Quantum Computing For Life Science Solution is a cloud-native solution for the application of quantum computing technology in different aspects of life science.
+This solution is trying to bridge the gap between the industrial knowledge and the novel computation model provided by the quantum technologies.
+This solution will continually implement the Proof of Concepts (PoC) based on the recent publications or reports.
+It is suitable for customers with needs to evaluate the possible useful cases of quantum computing in their industries.
+No matter you just start to consider this new technology or on the way, you can use this solution to speed up the process, save time and cost.
+It is an open-source projects, anyone can contribute to features of adding more related solutions.

 ![What is Recommender System](/images/what-is-recsys.png)